numbbo/coco/howtos/git-howto.md

-`git rebase branch-to-use-as-base` and `git pull --rebase` start from the HEAD of the `branch-to-use-as-base` and add all differences of the current branch on top of it, as if these changes would have been done and committed after the changes of the base branch.
+`git rebase branch-to-use-as-base` and `git pull --rebase` start from the HEAD of the `branch-to-use-as-base` and add all differences of the current branch on top of it, as if these changes would have been done and committed _after_ the changes of the base branch.
 Thereby `rebase` not only changes the current branch (by using remote changes, like `merge` does), but also rewrites its history (which should rather not be done when the branch has become public).
 This is conceptually what `svn update` does: providing the most current base, on top of which a commit can be done.
 Putting it differently, in `svn` every  `merge` is in fact a `rebase`.
-`rebase`, not `merge`, is almost always what we want if the branch is local and not accessible to any collaborators yet. `--rebase` can also be set as default option for `pull` in your local `git`.
+`rebase`, not `merge`, is almost always what we want if the branch we merge _into_ is local and not accessible to any collaborators yet. `--rebase` can also be set as default option for `pull` in your local `git`.

 See also: